Jaundice Facts and a High Bilirubin Level (Hyperbilirubinemia)

 Alcohol is a special problem for the liver.
-Chronic alcohol consumption can not only cause inflammation in the liver but can also cause the development of a potentially serious disorder known as cirrhosis.
+Chronic alcohol consumption can not only cause inflammation in the liver but also cause the development of a potentially serious disorder known as cirrhosis.
 In cirrhosis, fibrous and scar tissue replace liver cells.
 This interferes with the liver's ability to process bilirubin and may result in jaundice.

 Cirrhosis sometimes develops in people who don't drink alcohol.
-In a condition known as non-acoholic fatty liver disease, or NAFLD, fat collects in the liver.
+In a condition known as non-alcoholic fatty liver disease, or NAFLD, fat collects in the liver.
 A healthy liver may contain a small amount of fat, but in NAFLD an excessive amount in deposited.
 Obesity, diabetes, and a high cholesterol or triglyceride (fat) level in the blood are risk factors for NAFLD.
 Sometimes, though, the condition develops with no apparent cause.

 NAFLD may not be serious and may not cause any symptoms.
 Severe cases can cause liver inflammation and swelling, however.
-In this case the disorder is known as NASH, or non-alcoholic steatohepatitis.
+In this case, the disorder is known as NASH, or non-alcoholic steatohepatitis.
 The fat deposits may be accompanied by the formation of scar tissue, or cirrhosis.
 A decreased ability to process bilirubin and the production of jaundice may be one result of the disease.